Real World Datasets

 When the source data changes, for example more data samples are collected or updated, using code to manipulate the data brings a massive advantage - automation.
 The same code can be re-executed on the new data for updated analysis and visualisations.

-As an example, here is the code used to sum the three Taxation parameters for Australia for 2019-2020, re-executed for the 2018-2019 dataset, also published under Creative Commons Attribution 2.5 Australia.
+As an example, here is the code used to sum the three Taxation parameters for Australia for 2021-2022, re-executed for the 2020-2021 dataset, also published under Creative Commons Attribution 2.5 Australia.
+The code required a small tweak, the columns are in a different order compared to 2021-2022.

 filter( State !="Unknown" & State!="Overseas" ) %>%